piurafunk/fun-earthed-arcana/Writerside/topics/Feats.md

 **Repeatable:** No

 You have trained to deal particularly damaging strikes.
-When you take the Attack Action and hit a target with a Weapon as part of that Action, you can roll the Weapon’s damage dice twice and use either roll against the target.
+When you take the Attack Action and hit a target with a Weapon as part of that Action, you can roll the Weapon's damage dice twice and use either roll against the target.
 You can use this benefit only once per turn.

 ## Skilled